zulvkr/StaticForm/README.md

 * Authentication server.
 * Possibly this project will also use Netlify function.

 *Static Form* is configured to work with Whatsapp wa.me link and Netlify Form as form endpoint, which has some limitation.
-You can use any other form backend like Formspree ([there are lots of provider out there](https://free-for.dev/#/?id=forms)).
+You can use any other form backend like Formspree ([there are lots of provider out there](https://free-for.dev/#/?id=forms)) or build your own.

 ## Roadmap

 1. Build complete basic form component: check box, radio button, text field ⛏.
 2. Advanced form feature: Route form output to between several WhatsApp number.
 Useful for sharing loads between several customer service.
 4. Build more themes 🌈.
-Made like typeform.

 ## Demo